 I love a good cocktail as much as the next gal, and in my mind that means one of two things.
-It should either be a classic (like a margarita) done really well, or something unique, crafted from an unexpected combination of ingredients.
+It should either be a classic (like a margarita) done really well, or something unique, crafted from an unexpected combination of ingredients (like this raspberry limoncello creation).
 Most of us have probably had our fair share of both mimosas and mojitos already, so I wouldn't give you a recipe for either of these drinks unless it was a) truly incredible, or b) done with a twist.
 This drink is the latter - not exactly a classic, but definitely a twist on one - that's crisp, bubbly, and refreshing.
 Think of it like an orange flavored mojito.
 It's bright and citrusy, with a splash of champagne for a little extra flair.

 What is a mimosa mojito?

 First things first - this cocktail is entirely made up.
 By that I mean any attempts to order it at a real bar will most likely be wholly unsuccessful.
 It's literally mimosa-meets-mojito: two separate cocktails combined into one.
 You've got your classic mimosa ingredients - orange juice and champagne, plus your mojito basics- limes, mint, and white rum.

 It's an unexpected combination, but in my mind, the two drinks actually make for a very straightforward blending.
 (In fact, I've made a mint mimosa before, this just takes it one step further.)
 Flavored mojitos are nothing new; this one just uses orange juice rather than the typical pineapple or berry infusion.
 And most mojitos are topped off with club soda; in this case, champagne adds that signature crisp, bubbly finish instead.